camunda/camunda/docs/developer_handbook.md

 2. Add a call to `createValueIndexTemplate` for the `ValueType` in [ElasticsearchExporter](../exporters/elasticsearch-exporter/src/main/java/io/camunda/zeebe/exporter/ElasticsearchExporter.java).
 3. Allow the record to be filtered through the [configuration](../exporters/elasticsearch-exporter/src/main/java/io/camunda/zeebe/exporter/ElasticsearchExporterConfiguration.java).
+4. Document this new filter option in the dist folder's [broker config templates](../dist/src/main/config/).
+5. Document this new filter option in the elasticsearch exporter's [README](../exporters/elasticsearch-exporter/README.md).
-4. Add a mapping for the ValueType to the [TestSupport](../exporters/elasticsearch-exporter/src/test/java/io/camunda/zeebe/exporter/TestSupport.java).
+6. Add a mapping for the ValueType to the [TestSupport](../exporters/elasticsearch-exporter/src/test/java/io/camunda/zeebe/exporter/TestSupport.java).